ka7eh/maplibre-gl-basemaps/README.md

 To run the examples locally, install the dependencies and run `npm run examples`.

-Go to `localhost:8080` for Maplibre GL example and `localhost:8080/example.mapbox.html` for Mapbox GL example.
+Go to `localhost:8080` for MapLibre GL JS example and `localhost:8080/example.mapbox.html` for Mapbox GL example.

 ## Options